7shi/dante-la-el/Inferno/MT/compare-en.md

 And she did not move from before my face,
 </td></tr>
 <tr><td>ChatGPT-1</td><td align="right">34</td><td>
-and didn't leave me in front of its face,
+and it was not leaving me in front of its face,
 </td></tr>
 <tr><td>ChatGPT-2</td><td align="right">34</td><td>
 and it did not depart from before my face,
 </td></tr>
 <tr><td>Bard-1</td><td align="right">34</td><td>
-and it did not depart from in front of my face,
+and it did not part from before my face,
 </td></tr>
 <tr><td>Bard-2</td><td align="right">34</td><td>
-And it did not depart from before my face,
+and did not leave me in front of my face,
 </td></tr>
 <tr><td>DeepL</td><td align="right">34</td><td>
 And did not depart before my face,